isabella232/sign-integrations.en/help/workday/install.md

 To establish the trusted relationship:

-1. Log in to Workday as an account administrator
+1. Log in to Workday as an account administrator.
-1. Search for Edit Tenant Setup - Business Processes
+1. Search for Edit Tenant Setup - Business Processes.

     It loads the *Edit Tenant Setup - Business Processes* page.